 For those students who are Licensed Practical Nurses (LPN) wishing to pursue their Associate Degree in Nursing in order to become an RN, OCTC offers the LPN to ADN program option.

-Owensboro Community and Technical College is accredited by the Southern Association of Colleges and Schools (SACS) and the Nursing program is fully approved by the Kentucky Board of Nursing.
+Owensboro Community and Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and the Nursing program is fully approved by the Kentucky Board of Nursing.
+See our certificate of approval here.

 Once accepted into the ADN Program, students can earn an Associate in Applied Science in Nursing Degree (AAS) in two years (4 semesters) if full time status is maintained.